pulguptaAdobe/aem-cloud-manager-poke/README.md

 file_path is the JSON file path location representing all of the AEMaaCS instances

+**Note:** Internally we go straight to the Author and by pass the CDN and Dispatcher which prevents the request from being cached.
+If you are going through the CDN and/or Dispatcher make sure that the request does not get cached or else you will not be able to keep the environment awake

 ## How to build

 `mvn clean install`